 In addition, the proband had been followed up since childhood (11 years of age) for sensorineural hearing loss, managed with a hearing aid.
 Repeated audiometry confirmed the presence of moderate symmetrical non-progressive impairment in both ears with a loss in the range of 45-65 dB.
 Mild worsening was observed with age and deemed to be age-associated.

-Transthoracic echocardiography was performed at the age of 17 and 26 years.
+Transthoracic echocardiography was performed at the age of 17 and 26.
 Mitral and tricuspid valve insufficiencies were noted but not deemed functionally important.
 Incomplete right bundle branch block was also detected on electrocardiography and considered benign, not requiring treatment.
-Aged 26 years the patient’s height was 190 cm and his weight was 60 kg, with concomitant mild kyphoscoliosis, clinodactyly and hallux valgus (Fig.2).
+Aged 26 ,the patient’s height was 190 cm and his weight was 60 kg, with concomitant mild kyphoscoliosis, clinodactyly and hallux valgus (Fig.2).
 No joint subluxations, fractures, abnormal contractures or severe bone deformities were found.
 No skin striae, excessive scarring, bruising or abnormal laxity were observed.
 At the age of 31, the proband underwent surgery for right scrotal hernia.
 Of note, he also suffered from excessive dental caries since childhood.
 Details of dental examinations were however unavailable.

 Importantly, since the age of 13 he had been considered to be a de novo case of Stickler syndrome.
 This diagnosis remained unchallenged until the age of 40, when a clinical diagnosis of BCS based on careful review of his past clinical notes was suspected.